 - They worry about possibly needing the item at some future time.

-- And it all sounds like too much work!
+- It all sounds like too much work!

 But I spent so much on it all…